Administrative Guidelines for Implementing CSU Hospotality Policy (ICSUAM1301.00)

 A division head may acknowledge the noteworthy work-related or academic accomplishments of a faculty member, staff member, student, donor/volunteer, or individuals external to the university outside the above programs through the presentation of an item of tangible personal property.
 Generally, the value of an award may not exceed $75 in value.
 A Division Head must approve awards valued in excess of $75.
 In no instance may the value of an award exceed $125.

 Faculty/staff length of service awards may generally only be awarded as part of the university’s annual faculty and staff recognition events and generally may be valued up to $400.
 The university also may present an item of tangible personal property generally up to $400 to an employee upon retirement.
 When warranted by the length of service, position and achievements of the individual retiring the value of the item may be greater.
-In no instance may the value of the item exceed $2,000 (See Section II, Retirements/Separations).
+In no instance may the value of the item exceed $2,000 (See Section III, Retirements/Separations).

-Entertainment Services are, for purposes of this Directive, expenditures incurred in connection with events or activities that are primarily social or recreational such as equipment and venue rental, décor, music, and performers.
+Entertainment Services are, for purposes of this policy, expenditures incurred in connection with events or activities that are primarily social or recreational such as equipment and venue rental, décor, music, and performers.
 Service expenditures related to showcasing the talent of students or employees are considered a regular business expense and are not governed by this policy.

 Event Attendance pertains to a university-sponsored event or community event when an individual’s attendance is necessary for the success of the event or it directly relates to the individual’s responsibilities and role at the university.
 Event attendance may also include spouses/partners of university employees when it serves a University business purpose.
 Such an individual’s presence is considered to serve a CSU business purpose if he or she has a significant role in the proceedings or makes an important contribution to the success of the event.
-D11 approval by the Division Head or designee confirms event attendance by an employee and, as appropriate, by the employee’s spouse/partner.
+Hospitality (D11) approval by the Division Head or designee confirms event attendance by an employee and, as appropriate, by the employee’s spouse/partner.
 Permissible expenses may include, for example, the rental of formal wear, if required, or the rental of caps and gowns for faculty and staff members at commencement.

 Food and Beverage include but are not limited to meals (catered or restaurant) and light refreshments (for example, beverages, hors d’oeuvres, pastries, and/or cookies).

 Meals or light refreshments provided to employees may be permitted if the expenses occur infrequently and are reasonable and appropriate to the business purpose.
 Meals or light refreshments provided to employees on a frequent or routine basis are considered taxable income by the IRS and are therefore not permitted under this policy.
+Food and beverage expenses for meetings that occur on a regular or frequent basis are not permitted.
+Only infrequent meetings (meetings that occur no more than 12 times per year) are allowed to have food and/or beverage expenses as long as it serves a business purpose.

-See Section V, Funding Sources for Payment of Approved Hospitality Expenses and Maximum Per-Person Rates for Hospitality Meals and Light Refreshments.
+See Section V, Funding Sources for Payment of Approved Hospitality Expenses and Maximum Per-Person Rates for Hospitality Meals and Light Refreshments

 Gifts are items of value given or bestowed upon an individual, group, or entity with the expectation of a benefit accruing to the university including donor or volunteer recognition.
 Gifts also include get well or memorial floral or other arrangements made on behalf of the university in the event of a serious illness, injury or death of a university employee; an individual external to the university who had a close educational, community, business, or philanthropic relationship with the university; a student; or death of a member of an employee’s immediate family.
 Memorial donations may be provided subject to funding source restrictions.
 Gifts, floral or other arrangements generally may not exceed $75.
 A Division Head must approve gifts, floral or other arrangements of more than $75.
 In no instance may the gift, floral or other arrangement exceed $125.